paulmillr/tx-tor-broadcaster/README.md

 > npm install -g tx-tor-broadcaster

 The command line interface is simple: call `txtor <NET> <TX>` command through terminal.

-You must have Tor up & running.
+You must have Tor or Tor Browser up & running.

 You can specify a few options, if needed:

 - `TOR_HOST=192.168.2.5 txtor zec <tx>`; default is `127.0.0.1`